 Coursera Pricing

 Coursera offers its users three types of upgrades.
-First, you buy each course separately, but this simply does not make sense for people who have multiple courses on their list.
+First, you buy each course separately, but this does not make sense for people who have multiple courses on their list.
 On the other hand, people who have a specific course should opt for this option.

 Besides, Coursera provides financial aid for students who can’t afford to buy their courses.
 This makes it an excellent option for people who want to opt for Coursera.

 Now, Coursera Plus has two subscription plans available.
-The first one is their monthly plan which is perfect for individuals who want to complete specific courses quickly.
+The first one is their monthly plan, which is perfect for individuals who want to complete specific courses quickly.
 It starts at $59 a month.

-The annual subscription starts at $399 a year and is ideal for people who want o take up multiple courses to earn several certificates.
+The annual subscription starts at $399 a year and is ideal for people who want to take up multiple courses to earn certificates.
 This plan works best for people who wish to complete courses at their own pace.
 You can also check our working Coursera Plus 7 days free trial offer here.

 Who is Edx Ideal for?